jason-farlow/mtb_wgs_snakemake/README.md

 - Read QC and trimming (fastp / FastQC)
 - Genome assembly (SPAdes)
 - Reference mapping and SNP calling (BWA + bcftools)
-- Core SNP alignment
+- Core SNP alignment and variant analysis
-- Phylogenetic reconstruction (IQ-TREE)
+- Whole genome (wg)SNP tree for phylogenetic reconstruction (IQ-TREE)
+- MIRU-VNTR allele calling for lineage identification

 Overview of Analysis

-This repository contains a reproducible workflow for analysis of Mycobacterium tuberculosis whole genome sequencing data.
-The pipeline is implemented using Snakemake and containerized bioinformatics tools so that it can run reproducibly on local workstations, HPC clusters, and cloud compute environments such as AWS.
+This repository contains a reproducible workflow for analysis of Mycobacterium tuberculosis short and long read genome sequence data.
+The pipeline is implemented using Snakemake and is containerized for running on local workstations, HPC clusters, and cloud compute environments such as AWS.

-The workflow performs read preprocessing, genome assembly, SNP based phylogenetic analysis, antimicrobial resistance detection, genome annotation, and quality control reporting.
+The workflow performs read preprocessing/QC, de novo and mapped genome assembly, variant analysis, whoel genome SNP based phylogenetic analysis, and MIRU-VNTR allele calling.
+Antimicrobial resistance detection and genome annotation will be added to future distributions.

-The MTB WGS Snakemake pipeline processes paired-end FASTQ files through read trimming (fastp), genome assembly (SPAdes), sequencing and assembly QC (FastQC, MultiQC), reference-based SNP analysis (BWA or minimap2, samtools, bcftools), phylogenetic reconstruction (IQ-TREE), antimicrobial resistance detection (AMRFinderPlus), optional genome annotation (Bakta), and optional MIRU typing (MIRUReader).
+The MTB WGS Snakemake pipeline processes paired-end FASTQ files through read trimming (fastp), genome assembly (SPAdes), sequencing and assembly QC (FastQC, MultiQC), reference-based SNP analysis (BWA or minimap2, samtools, bcftools), and phylogenetic reconstruction (IQ-TREE).
+Optional tools will incldue AMRFinderPlus and Bakta for antimicrobial resistance detection and genome annotation, respectively.

 Pipeline Steps